The Best Remote Desktop Managers

 Here’s our quick overview of the best remote desktop managers:

-1. ManageEngine Remote Access Plus (FREE TRIAL) This package will mediate between computers running Windows, macOS, or Linux and it includes a bundle of troubleshooting tools.
+1. ManageEngine Remote Access Plus (FREE TRIAL) Mediates between computers running Windows, macOS, or Linux, and it includes a bundle of troubleshooting tools.
 Offered as a SaaS platform or for installation on Windows Server.
 Start a 30-day free trial.

 2. Devolutions Remote Desktop Manager Features an intuitive layout and encrypted password manager for application and endpoint credentials.

-3. Atera A cloud platform of remote monitoring and management tools that includes access to two remote desktop systems, which are AnyDesk and Splashtop.
+3. Atera Cloud platform of remote monitoring and management tools that includes access to two remote desktop systems, which are AnyDesk and Splashtop.

 4. RoyalTS Built for smaller help desks and features a wide array of tools and integrations.

-6. MobaXterm A connection manager that enhances SSH sessions with X server forwarding, file transfers, and GUI.
+6. MobaXterm Connection manager that enhances SSH sessions with X server forwarding, file transfers, and GUI.

-7. Terminals A remote connection tool that is now being maintained by a small open source community.
+7. Terminals Remote connection tool that is now being maintained by a small open source community.

 The best remote desktop managers